Comparing PCB Substrate Materials for Thermal Resistance and Performance

 Aside from FR-4, aluminum, and ceramic, there are other substrate materials that can be used in PCB manufacturing.
 For example, Rogers Corporation offers a wide range of high-performance materials for use in PCBs, including materials with high thermal conductivity, low dielectric loss, and low coefficient of thermal expansion.
 Another example is PTFE-based materials, which have excellent electrical properties and can operate at high temperatures, making them a popular choice for RF applications.

 Polyimide is another substrate material that is commonly used in flexible PCBs.
 It has a high-temperature tolerance and can be used in applications where the PCB must bend or flex.
-Polyimide is often used in aerospace and defense applications, where the PCB must withstand extreme temperatures and harsh environments.
+Polyimide is often used in aerospace and high-reliability applications, where the PCB must withstand extreme temperatures and harsh environments.

 Recommendations for PCB Designers